-- Be a certified IKO kiteboarder Level 3N with the ability of jumping and grab, toe side riding upwind, board recovery in deep water, rider recovery body dragging, able to make a self-rescue in deep water, self-launching and self-landing (evaluated during ITC).
+- Be a certified IKO kiteboarder Level 3N with the ability to jump transition, jump with grab, ride toe side upwind, perform a board recovery in deep water and rider recovery while body dragging, do a self-rescue in deep water, and self-launch and landing (evaluated during ITC).

 - Have an IKO Assistant Instructor certification - see above.

 - Have a valid first aid and CPR certificate or complete it before the ITC.

 - Be able to read, write and speak fluently in the language the course is given.

 The ITC is five days, each day starting at 9.30am and finishing around 5pm.
 Timings are a little flexible depending on weather, numbers on the course and progress.
 You will have additional homework and preparation most days.
 The first two days will be spent mostly in the classroom, though we do try and get outside everyday so cabin fever doesn’t kick in.

 You will undertake a riding assessment and boat session during the course, with timings dependant on wind and conditions.
 We then have live teaching practice on day four and five with real beginner students.

 Practical assessment is ongoing throughout the course.
 You will need to make a presentation to the group and there will be an examination on the last day.
 Individual feedback happens on the last day in the afternoon.

 Our approach is very much about support, helping you to become a good instructor, not just testing you on what you already know.